Here’s a pie that should put a smile on your face: Candy Bar Pie

 - 1 cup heavy whipping cream

 - 2 cups whipped topping (Cool Whip or homemade whipped cream)

-- Prepare the filling: In a medium saucepan, combine the chocolate, marshmallows and milk.
+- In a medium saucepan, combine the chocolate, marshmallows and milk.
 Cook and stir over medium heat until the chocolate and marshmallows are melted.
 Remove from heat.
 Let cool for 30 minutes.

 - In a medium bowl, use an electric mixer to beat the whipping cream and vanilla until soft peaks form.
 Add the cooled chocolate mixture and gently stir until combined.
 Scrape the filling into the baked pie crust and smooth the top.

 - Top the filling with whipped topping and sprinkle candy bar pieces on top.
 Freeze the pie 8 hours or until firm.

 - When ready to serve, let the pie sit at room temperature for 10 to 15 minutes before slicing.